villermen/hatlessengine/readme.md

 ## Decription
 HatlessEngine is a simple and easy to use 2D engine for C#.
-I designed it with perfection and easy of use in mind.
+I designed it with perfection and ease of use in mind.
 The reasons for making this engine are that I prefer coding abstract/complicated things over visual masterpieces.
 There's still a lot to be done, and there will be done.
 I've put it on github to have a backup and an easy way to show it to the people that care =)